Learn to Hunt

 Selling Game Except as otherwise permitted, you cannot buy or sell, dead or alive, a bird, fish, or animal, or any part of which is protected.

-*** The Resident Apprentice License is new for 2016.
+*** The Resident Apprentice License was introduced in 2016.
 For more information please refer to the Hunting Regulations Booklet.

-*** The Nonresident Apprentice License is new for 2016 and may not be used for deer or turkey hunting.
+*** The Nonresident Apprentice License was introduced in 2016 and may not be used for deer or turkey hunting.
 For more information please refer to the Hunting Regulations Booklet.

 Residents under sixteen (16) years of age can fish without a license, but may need to purchase a trout fee.